-- The questions and assignments of the tests that make up an examination for a course do not go beyond the sources announced in advance.
+The questions and assignments of the tests that make up an examination for a course do not go beyond the sources announced in advance.
 These sources are, in the main, announced before the start of the course that prepares for the tests of the examination.
-The precise scope of the material is definitively announced no later than one month before the tests of the examination are held. - 2.
-The questions and assignments of the whole of tests of an examination reflect the material included in the course. - 3.
+The precise scope of the material is definitively announced no later than one month before the tests of the examination are held.

+- 2. The questions and assignments of the whole of tests of an examination reflect the material included in the course. - 3.
 The whole of tests in an examination is representative of the study aims in terms of content and form. - 4.
 The questions and assignments of a test are clear and unambiguous, and are asked in such a way, or contain such instructions, that the student can understand how comprehensive and detailed the answers must be. - 5.
-Well in advance of the tests of the examination concerned being held, the Examination Board or examiner announces the way the test will be taken, while respecting the provisos laid out in Article 4.2 of the Teaching and Examination Regulations. - 6.
-Well in advance of a written test being held, the Examination Board or examiner gives the students the opportunity, if possible, to peruse a written sample of a similar test, and also the model answers and the norms on the basis of which the assessment was made. - 7.
-The length of the test is such that examinees have sufficient time, measured according to reasonable criteria, to complete the test. - 8.
-When possible, the student may take the test's assignments with him/her at the end of the test. - 9.
-In advance of the examination concerned being held, the examiner asks a colleague to check the examination on the instructions mentioned in this article.
+Well in advance of the tests of the examination concerned being held, the Examination Board or examiner announces the way the test will be taken, while respecting the provisos laid out in Article 4.2 of the Teaching and Examination Regulations. - Well in advance of a written test being held, the Examination Board or examiner gives the students the opportunity, if possible, to peruse a written sample of a similar test, and also the model answers and the norms on the basis of which the assessment was made. - The length of the test is such that examinees have sufficient time, measured according to reasonable criteria, to complete the test. - In advance of the examination concerned being held, the examiner asks a colleague to check the examination on the instructions mentioned in this article.